 Every year, the doctoral programs in the Humanities, Social Sciences, and Sciences award two hundred Graduate Center Fellowships.
 The Graduate Center Fellowships provide students with tuition and $25,000 each year for the first five years of study.
 The fellowship consists of a $23,000 stipend in the Fall and Spring semesters, a $2,000 summer research stipend, a graduate assistantship, a tuition award, and eligibility for low-cost individual or family NYSHIP health insurance.
 (Please note: Biochemistry, Biology, Chemistry, and Physics students receive CUNY Science Scholarships, not Graduate Center Fellowships.
 See below.)

 The service assignments associated with the Graduate Center Fellowship are intended to develop scholarly and professional skills.
-In the first year, a Graduate Center Fellow serves as a research assistant or in another assignment determined by his or her doctoral program.
-In the second, third, and fourth years, a fellow teaches one course each semester at a CUNY undergraduate college.
-In the fifth year, a Graduate Center Fellow serves as a Writing Across the Curriculum (WAC) Fellow, or in a similar assignment, at a CUNY college.
+In the first year, Graduate Center Fellows serve as research assistants or in other assignments determined by his or her doctoral program.
+In the second, third, and fourth years, fellows teach one course each semester at a CUNY undergraduate college.
+In the fifth year, Graduate Center Fellows serve as Writing Across the Curriculum (WAC) Fellows, or in a similar assignment, at a CUNY college.